ehsan11100/AdGuard/Hosts-Blocklists.md

   ####  <a href="#client" id="client" name="client">`client`</a>

-The `client` modifier allows specifying clients this rule will be working for.
+The `client` modifier allows specifying clients this rule is applied to.
+There are two main ways to identify a client:

-It accepts client names (**not** ClientIDs), IP addresses, or CIDR ranges.
+ *  By their IP address or CIDR prefix.
+This way works for all kinds of clients.

+ *  By their name.
+This way only works for persistent clients, that is clients which you have manually added on the “Settings → Client settings” page.

+    **NOTE:** ClientIDs are not currently supported, only names are.
+If you have added a client with the name “My Client” and ClientID `my-client`, spell your modifier as `$client='My Client'` as opposed to `$client=my-client`.

 The syntax is: